JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods.md

 [//]: # (title: CocoaPods overview)

 Kotlin/Native provides integration with the [CocoaPods dependency manager](https://cocoapods.org/).
-You can add dependencies on Pod libraries as well as use a multiplatform project with native targets as a CocoaPods dependency (Kotlin Pod).
+You can add dependencies on Pod libraries as well as use a multiplatform project with native targets as a CocoaPods dependency.

 You can manage Pod dependencies directly in IntelliJ IDEA and enjoy all the additional features such as code highlighting and completion.
 You can build the whole Kotlin project with Gradle and not ever have to switch to Xcode.